22. Norfolk & Waveney

 Overall the plan aims to save £300 million, but will need £150 million in investment.

 The aim is that one in five patients who currently go to hospital will be cared for in community instead by community health services and GP surgeries.

-Mental health is the only area of the health and care system getting more money overall with a £14 million investment and £8.4 million of savings in 2020/21.
+Mental health is the only area of the health and care system getting more money overall with a £14 million investment but will have to make £8.4 million of savings by 2020/21.

 Community care and social care

-Overall, GP surgeries, social care and community care will have to make savings of £56 million, the largest amount of any area, while getting an investment of £33 million in 2020/21.
+Overall, GP surgeries, social care and community care will have to make savings of £56 million, the largest amount of any area, while getting an investment of £33 million by 2020/21.